IamOmarDarwesh/portfolio/README.md

 - Focused on real-world applications of analytical techniques to derive actionable insights.
 ---

+i

+---
+On a typical day, I worked on developing deliverables such as presentations, dashboards, and reports using tools like **SQL**, **Python**, **Power BI**, **Excel**, **Google Sheets**, **PowerPoint**, **Figma**, and others as needed.

+My workflow usually started with exploring and understanding the data—assessing its quality, identifying any issues, and defining suitable approaches to address them.
+Once the data challenges were tackled and multiple sources were integrated where necessary, I moved on to the design phase.

+I began by sketching and shaping the structure of dashboards and reports, ensuring they were not only visually appealing but also informative and purposeful.
+From there, I built comprehensive dashboards that clearly presented **KPIs** and performance metrics aligned with business objectives.

+A key focus throughout was making insights easily understandable for **non-technical stakeholders**, so that data-driven decisions could be made with clarity and confidence.

+---

+---
 ## Certifications

 I worked very hard to get certified by Microsoft in Power BI and the Azure cloud to deepen my knowledge and gain exposure to higher levels of use cases and problems.